julienschmidt/bawang/docs/reports/midterm_report.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-`TunnelCreated` is sent as a response to `TunnelCreate` containing the next hops Diffie-Hellman public key for ephemeral key derivation as well as a hash of the derived key proving ownership of the private identifier key.
+`TUNNEL CREATED` is sent as a response to `TUNNEL CREATE` containing the next hops Diffie-Hellman public key for ephemeral key derivation as well as a hash of the derived key proving ownership of the private identifier key.
-After receiving the `TunnelCreated` message both peers have derived the ephemeral Diffie-Hellman key used for encryption in our relay sub protocol.
+After receiving the `TUNNEL CREATED` message both peers have derived the ephemeral Diffie-Hellman key used for encryption in our relay sub protocol.

-#### `TunnelDestroy`
+#### `TUNNEL DESTROY`

 ~~~ascii
  0                   1                   2                   3